 Who We Are

-TRLA is the country’s second-largest legal aid provider and the largest in Texas.
+TRLA is one of the largest legal aid providers in the country and the largest in Texas.
 Advocates at TRLA serve low-income clients in 68 counties across west, central, and south Texas and the coastal bend.
 We represent migrant and seasonal farmworkers throughout Texas and in six other southern states.
-Specializing in more than 45 civil practice areas, our civil legal services include community preservation and empowerment, economic and social justice, domestic violence and family law, housing, immigration, public benefits, labor and employment, and much more.
+Specializing in more than 40 civil practice areas, our civil legal services include community preservation and empowerment, economic and social justice, domestic violence and family law, housing, immigration, public benefits, labor and employment, and much more.

 What we offer